expo/expo/docs/pages/workflow/publishing.md

 project URLs will be secret unless you tell people about them or share them.
 Public projects might be surfaced to other developers.

-## How do I remove a Managed Expo project that I published?
+## How do I remove a managed Expo project that I published?

 The default [privacy setting](../workflow/configuration.md) for managed apps is `unlisted` so nobody can find your app unless you share the link with them.